mdn/browser-compat-data/docs/publishing.md

 3. Click **Publish release** to create the tag and trigger the workflow that publishes to npm.
 Wait for the release [GitHub Actions workflow](https://github.com/mdn/browser-compat-data/actions) to finish successfully.

 4. Check [`@mdn/browser-compat-data` on npm](https://www.npmjs.com/package/@mdn/browser-compat-data) to see if the release shows up correctly.
+Note that this may take a while.

 The package is now published and you have finished releasing BCD! 🎉